- a person has a reasonable belief that the aggressor poses an immediate threat, and

 Home invasion occurs when someone forcibly enters an inhabited dwelling without permission of the lawful occupant or owner.
 As discussed above in question 3, Nevada’s “Castle Doctrine” generally permits people in their homes or vehicles to kill intruders.

 Example: Jessie is asleep in her home when she hears some rustling outside.
 She looks at the surveillance video through her ADT account and sees a person with a black mask and burglary tools trying to get in the back door.
 Jessie then takes out her gun and shoots through the door, killing the burglar.
 When the police arrive and watch the surveillance video, they decide not to arrest Jessie for homicide because the “Castle Doctrine” gave her the legal authority to kill home intruders.

 In the above example, it does not matter that Jessie could have escaped out the front door and avoided a conflict altogether.
 Nevada law gives Jessie the legal right to stand her ground and fight back rather than retreat.
 9

 7. How do I prove self-defense?

-Self-defense is an “affirmative defense” in Nevada This means that the defendant has the initial burden to claim that he/she acted in lawful self-defense.
-Then once the defendant makes this claim, the burden shifts to the prosecutor to prove beyond a reasonable doubt that the defendant did not act in lawful self-defense.
+Self-defense is an “affirmative defense” in Nevada state law.
+This means that the defendant has the initial burden to claim that he/she acted in lawful self-defense.
+Then once the defendant makes this claim, the burden shifts to the prosecutor to prove beyond a reasonable doubt that the defendant did not act in accordance with Nevada self-defense laws.
 10

 Evidence that frequently comes into play in self-defense cases includes eyewitnesses, medical testimony, and video surveillance footage.
 If adverse witnesses take the stand and give testimony, the defense attorney may be able to impeach their credibility through aggressive cross-examination.